 It allows the user to send any amount of coins they wish to stake to a pool wallet address, and all the coins so pooled are staked and the rewards shared among users.
 Therefore, a user who could not be able to earn rewards is able to get daily small rewards.
 The users can stake with any coins but the coins are pooled to purchase the XNS tokens.
 The fee for the pool staking is calculated as a percentage according to the formula [2.5 * (amount of coins in the pool / circulating supply)].

 This service is pretty simple and straight forward for anyone looking to earning a passive income with masternodes because they do not need to do anything after signing up and sending the coins to the wallet address.
 The rewards though small start to come in after 24 hours, and they are regular.

-TPoS, which is also a more safer option since you do not expose your coins on the staking server online, requires that you rent your own server and there are technicalities involved also.
-The TPos works with smart contracts and a user can either set up their own masternode on their own or find a merchant at the TPoS marketplace to assist in set up and have their coins stake on the network.
-The latter version of the TPoS staking is known as merchantnode staking and the merchant and person staking will share a key to secure funds.
+TPoS, which is also a safer option since you do not expose your coins on the staking server online, requires that you rent your own server and there are technicalities involved also.
+The TPos works with smart contracts and a user can either set up their own masternode on their own or find a merchant at the TPoS marketplace to assist in setting up and have their coins stake on the network.
+The latter version of the TPoS staking is known as merchant node staking and the merchant and person staking will share a key to secure funds.